MattCoussi/ansible-install-oracle-rdbms-19C/VAULT/README.md

 ## ROLE DEFINITION
 This role give the power to work with Hashicorp Vault API to get or update/create secret in Vault.

 The first step of this role is to get a Vault Token with Username/Password.
-After getting a valid Token, the role is able to GET/UPDATE/ADD secret in Vault
+After getting a valid Token, the role is able to GET/UPDATE/ADD secret in Vault.

+## DESCRIPTION OF VARIABLES INPUT
+- tmp_vault_path: Path where is the secret
+- tmp_vault_user: User to get/update in VAULT
+- tmp_vault_password: Secret to add in Vault
+- tmp_vault_method: Methods for the Vault role (3 values availables LIST, UPDATE,GENERATE)

 ### Examples